AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     **TIP:** Later, if you decide to terminate your instance of CoPilot and deploy a new instance using the same license key, release the license of the current instance first by clicking **RESET** in Settings > Licensing.

-6. If you are NOT prompted to add a data disk, skip to step 8 to verify connectivity with your controller.
+6. If a Data Disk Setup dialog does not appear, skip to step 8 to verify connectivity with your controller.

-7. If you are prompted to add a data disk, select the disk/volume you created for CoPilot storage and click START.
+7. In Data Disk Setup, select the disk/volume you created for CoPilot storage and click START.
 When the process is complete, click FINISH.

 8. (Verify connectivity with your controller) To verify Copilot has connected successfully to your controller, from the CoPilot dashboard, confirm that you can see the inventory of all resources across all clouds in your multi-cloud network that are managed by Aviatrix Controller.
 Confirm that the inventory tiles show the number and status of each of your managed resources and the global location of your managed VPCs/VPNs/VNETs are represented on the geographic map.